Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Pre-flight markdown validation BEFORE conversion' with specific examples of what it catches (malformed tables, unclosed code fences), clearly distinguishing it from sibling conversion tools.
+The description clearly states the tool's purpose as 'Pre-flight markdown validation BEFORE conversion' and enumerates what it catches (malformed tables, unclosed code fences, etc.) and returns (status, features, message).
+This fully distinguishes it from the sibling conversion tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.